rayhanalamrissi/fraud_detection/README.md

  Fraud Detection – Machine Learning Project

  📌 Project Overview
-Credit card fraud is one of the most critical challenges in modern finance.
+Transaction fraud is one of the most critical challenges in modern finance.
 Fraudulent transactions are rare (less than 1%) yet extremely costly.
 Detecting these anomalies in real time is essential for banking institutions to reduce financial losses, protect customers, and improve trust in digital payments.

-This project explores a real-world credit card transaction dataset and applies machine learning techniques to classify fraudulent vs. non-fraudulent transactions.
+This project explores a real-world  transaction dataset and applies machine learning techniques to classify fraudulent vs. non-fraudulent transactions.
 The goal is to understand transaction behaviors, detect key fraud patterns, and develop a predictive model to assist financial systems in flagging fraudulent activities.

 ---